ayumi-cloud/oc-security-module/README.md

 The reporting widget called `System Status` will display **security issues** and **production modes check issues** where a link will also redirect the user to a dedicated security dashboard showing all the security related issues.

 In October one the dashboard used the Isotope library, since then many advances in technology have been created such as Flexbox and modern drag n drop libraries and api's.
 October II uses a more modern library to handle the drag n drop.
 All widgets are now fully responsive and down scaling the screen has been fixed to give a much more smoother experience!
 New features include importing and exporting dashboard layouts and a whole bunch of common reporting widgets you find in other competitor cms dashboards as standard.

-> This repo doesn't contain a full list of updates and changes from version 1 to 2 - For a full list, see the main update proposal module repo!
-The changes above only relate for the security module!

 ### Plugin / App isolation